AntonNeld/my-ai-playground/README.md

 Instructions will be printed in the terminal.

 To use a different AI than the default, set the environment variable PLAYER_AI to the service name when starting the client.
 Default is `pathfinder`.

-(This config will change soon.)
+### Web frontend

+In a web browser, connect to `localhost:8300`.

 ### Testing